NBISweden/workshop-reproducible-research/docs/git.md

     a period, and uses imperative mood (Add!).
 It is possible to add a descriptive body text as well, as hinted by the points above.
 This is easiest done in a text editor.
-If you run `git commit` without the `-m` flag, git will open the default terminal text editor (can be configured) where you can write a longer commit message and body.
+If you run `git commit` without the `-m` flag, git will open the default terminal text editor (which can be configured with the `core.editor` variable) where you can write a longer commit message and body.

 * Run `git status` (yep, again!).
 It should tell you *"nothing to commit, working directory clean"*.